-Remainers warn of future rebellion risk despite PM’s Brexit concessions move
+Remainers warn of future rebellion risk despite Prime Minister’s Brexit concessions move

 -

-Remainers warn of future rebellion risk despite PM’s Brexit concessions move
+Remainers warn of future rebellion risk despite Prime Minister’s Brexit concessions move

 Theresa May’s Brexit truce risked being unravelled as Remainers indicated she faced a future rebellion if a compromise is not reached on the role of MPs in the divorce settlement.